Steph799/Covid-19-statistics/README.md

 The project uses Axios to do API calls to RapidApi and presents the important information (in quantity) about the Covid-19 (deaths, actives, criticals, recovered...) in each country and the whole world in general.

-for the design, I used the libreries "React-chartjs-2" and "Material-ui"
+for the design, I used the libraries "React-chartjs-2" and "Material-ui"